-More than 3,000 people have signed the Sonoma Independent’s petition here urging County Supervisors to vote for an urgency ordinance similar to the proposed moratorium here that Progressive Source, working with activists and Supervisor Lynda Hopkins’ staff, drafted an urgency ordinance for a proposed moratorium here.
-We have also organized delegations of public speakers to call for the end of a dysfunctional system that causes twice as many low income residents to become homeless as the county spends nearly $20 million each year acquiring housing for.
+More than 3,700 people signed the Sonoma Independent’s petition here urging County Supervisors to vote for an urgency ordinance similar to the proposed moratorium here that Progressive Source, working with activists and Supervisor Lynda Hopkins’ staff, drafted an urgency ordinance for a proposed moratorium here.
+We also organized delegations of public speakers to call for the end of a dysfunctional system that causes twice as many low income residents to become homeless as the county spends nearly $20 million each year acquiring housing for.

 The changes passed in December 2022 were in direct response to the campaign launched by Progressive Source and the Sonoma Independent.
 These new policies are some of the most permissive in California and will protect hundreds of renters from eviction every year.
 The board’s legalization of composting toilets is the most robust in the state and could serve as an example to other counties and states.
 There is certainly more work to be done; even under the new building code, only one tiny home or trailer will be allowed on each property, even on large rural tracts of land.
 That being said, thousands of people living in alternative housing in Sonoma County now no longer have to live in fear that a call to Permit Sonoma will cost them their home.